ovoander/ander/README.md

 # Languages

-- This website is completely coded in vanilla HTML, CSS, and Javascript.
+- This website is coded completely in CSS, HTML, And JavaScript.